How do Roth IRAs work?

 As long as you meet the income limits, you can contribute to a Roth IRA.
 And if you have one, you can contribute to a workplace retirement account, like a 401(k), at the same time.
 You can open a Roth IRA via most brokerages, online or in person.

 Once you’ve made an initial deposit, you’ll need to choose investments.
 If you’re saving for retirement, it’s wise to buy a well-diversified mix of stocks and bonds that reflects your time until retirement and risk tolerance.
 You can also invest your money in a target-date fund, which automatically adjusts its stock and bond holdings to grow more conservative over time.
 (Just make sure the fund's strategy doesn't overlap with retirement investments you may already have elsewhere.)
 If you’re not sure where to invest, a financial professional can help you.

 Roth IRA contributions and limits

 You can make contributions to your Roth IRA all at once or through multiple deposits over the course of the year.
-If you opt for the latter route, set up automatic contributions to ensure you're putting money into the account on a regular basis.
-Keep in mind that contributions made through next year's tax deadline count toward the current year's contribution.
+If you opt for the latter route, set up automatic contributions to ensure you’re putting money into the account on a regular basis.
+Keep in mind that contributions made through next year’s tax deadline count toward this year’s contribution.